Harshak-1744/syncSketch/README.md

 # SyncSketch

 SyncSketch is a real-time collaborative whiteboard application where friends can brainstorm ideas, sketch designs, and annotate presentations together.
-It combines drawing, typing, and real-time communication in one intuitive platform.
+It combines typing, and real-time communication in one intuitive platform.

 ## Key Features